vortom/be-tests/README.md

 This is a PoC setup demonstrating how to utilize different frameworks and run tests from the same codebase—for example, functional tests using __Pytest__ and performance tests using __Locust__.
 To see it in action, follow the examples below and run them against the server simulator (`./tools/server_simulator.py`), [Petstore](https://petstore.swagger.io/), [MockAPI](https://mockapi.io/), or implement new API methods to run them against your own backend.

 ## Setup
-Install the required libraries from `requirements.txt` or run `./setup.sh` in the terminal to create a Python virtual environment and set it up automatically.
+Install the required libraries from `./requirements.txt` or run `./setup.sh` in the terminal to create a Python virtual environment and set it up automatically.
 The main configuration is stored in the `./pyproject.toml` file, and environment-specific configuration is stored in the `./configs/` directory.

 ## Tests implementation